Azure/deployment-stacks/README.md

 # What are deployment stacks?

 > [!IMPORTANT]
 > Deployment stacks is currently in private preview.
-Thus, please treat this information as confidential and do not share publicly.
+Thus, please treat this
+> information as confidential and do not share publicly.
+>
+> Also, private preview features aren't covered by Azure Customer Services & Support (CSS)
+> Instead, please file an [issue](https://github.com/Azure/deployment-stacks/issues) so
+> we can address your question or concern.
+Thanks!

 Many Azure administrators find it difficult to manage the lifecycle of their deployments.
-For example, infrastructure deployed in Azure may span across multiple management groups, subscriptions, resource groups, and even Azure Active Directory (Azure AD) tenants.
-Deployment stacks simplify lifecycle management of your Azure deployments, regardless of how complex they are.
+For example, infrastructure deployed in Azure may span multiple management groups, subscriptions, resource groups, and even Azure Active Directory (Azure AD) tenants.
+Deployment stacks simplify lifecycle management for your Azure deployments, regardless of their complexity.

 A _deployment stack_ is a native Azure resource type that enables you to perform operations on a resource collection as an atomic unit.
 Deployment stacks are defined in ARM